OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 You have a set of reusable security requirements to improve the overall quality.

 ### Activity
-Setup a security requirements framework within the organisation that will help projects to elicit an appropriate and complete requirements set for their project.
-The requirements framework should take into account the different types of requirements, different sources of requirements, it should be adapted to the organisational habits and culture and it should provide effective methodology and guidance in the elicitation and formation of requirements.
+Setup a security requirements framework to help projects elicit an appropriate and complete requirements set for their project.
+This framework considers the different types of requirements and sources sources of requirements.
+It should be adapted to the organisational habits and culture, and provide effective methodology and guidance in the elicitation and formation of requirements.

-The framework should help project teams in increasing the efficiency and effectiveness of requirements engineering.
-It can provide a categorisation of common requirements and provide a number of reusable requirements.
-While thoughtless copying is considered very ineffective, the fact of having potential relevant requirements to reason about is often productive.
+The framework helps project teams increase the efficiency and effectiveness of requirements engineering.
+It can provide a categorisation of common requirements and a number of reusable requirements.
+Do remember that, while thoughtless copying is ineffective, the fact of having potential relevant requirements to reason about is often productive.

-The framework should give clear guidance on the quality of requirements and should provide a formalism to describe these requirements.
-In the case of user stories, for instance, concrete guidance can explain what to describe in the DOD, DOR, story description and acceptance criteria.
+The framework also gives clear guidance on the quality of requirements and formalizes how to describe them.
+For user stories, for instance, concrete guidance can explain what to describe in the DOD, DOR, story description and acceptance criteria.

 ### Maturity Questions
 #### Q 1